-As with all narcotics, administration of Tussigon to the mother shortly before delivery may result in some degree of respiratory depression in the newborn, especially if higher doses are used.
+As with all opioids, administration of Tussigon tablets to the mother shortly before delivery may result in some degree of respiratory depression in the newborn, especially if higher doses are used.

 Sedation, drowsiness, mental clouding, lethargy, impairment of mental and physical performance, anxiety, fear, dysphoria, dizziness, psychic dependence, mood changes.

 Nausea and vomiting may occur; they are more frequent in ambulatory than in recumbent patients.
 Prolonged administration of Tussigon tablets may produce constipation.